perseids-project/squish/README.md

 * Internet Connection

 ## Warning
-This script uses a library which uses Google's closure-compiler API.
+squish uses Google's closure-compiler web API.
 This means your code will be exposed to them potentially.
-Hopefully your code doesn't need to be super duper secret.

 ## Installation
 Navigate to the root of your project directory and run.